 These 12 tips will help you get realistic sounding drums from digital kits and samples!

 But first, be sure to grab our FREE Drum Programming Cheat Sheet.
-The cheat sheet, along with this article, will tell you everything you need to know to get your MIDI drums sounding like they were tracked in a pro studio.
+The cheat sheet, along with this article, will tell you everything you need to know to get your software loops sounding like they were tracked in a pro studio.

 Get it here:

 - Tip #3: Adjust the Velocity

 - Tip #4: To Quantize or Not to Quantize

 - Tip #5: Humanize Your Tracks

 - Tip #7: Choose the Right Samples

 - Tip #8: Mix Your Samples Like a Real Kit

 - Tip #12: Use Parallel Compression